 Hedychium plants thrive in partial shade/sun in soil that has excellent drainage but remains moist.
 The rhizomes should not be in boggy soil, but the plant requires consistent water.

 You can plant the rhizomes for quicker blooms or sow the seed indoors and transplant them outside.
 These seedlings will not bloom in the first year.
 Seeds for plants started outside in warm climates should be planted in autumn, 18 to 36 inches (46-91 cm.) apart, and covered with 1/4 inch (6 mm.) of soil.

 Thin the seedlings, if necessary, in spring.
 Young butterfly ginger plants will benefit from a good flowering plant food in spring.

 Caring for Butterfly Ginger Lilies

-Hedychium needs even moisture for best performance.
+Hedychium needs even moisture for the best performance.
 When the flowers are all spent, cut off the stem to allow the plant’s energy to direct towards the rhizomes.
-Keep the foliage well tended until it dies back, as it will keep collecting solar energy to store for the next season’s bloom.
+Keep the foliage well-tended until it dies back, as it will keep collecting solar energy to store for the next season’s bloom.

 In spring, divide the rhizomes of plants, ensuring that each has a growth node and roots before planting them separately for a new batch of tropical flowers.

-In cold climates, dig up the rhizomes in late summer to early fall, brush off the soil and store them in peat moss inside paper bags where temperatures are cool but not freezing and air is dry.
-Replant in early spring in containers or prepared soil and get ready to enjoy one of the most heady floral displays you can find outside of a tropical region.
+In cold climates, dig up the rhizomes in late summer to early fall, brush off the soil, and store them in peat moss inside paper bags where temperatures are cool but not freezing and the air is dry.
+Replant in early spring in containers or prepared soil and get ready to enjoy one of the headiest floral displays you can find outside of a tropical region.